Skip to main content

 Overview

-The overall goal of the Lee lab’s research program is to improve the therapeutic window of radiation therapy and the survivorship of cancer patients by minimizing acute and late effects of radiation.
-Our current NIH-funded projects primarily focus on defining the mechanisms underlying the regeneration of epithelial cells in the oral mucosa and the small intestines in response to radiation injury.
-In addition, we are developing novel medical countermeasures for gastrointestinal acute radiation syndrome as well as radiation-induced intestinal fibrosis in the scenarios of nuclear terrorism.
+The overall goal of the Lee lab is to improve the therapeutic window of radiation therapy and the survivorship of cancer patients by minimizing the acute and late effects of radiation.
+The lab focuses on dissecting mechanisms underlying radiation-induced tissue injury and regeneration to develop novel medical countermeasures and predictive biomarkers.
+The Lee lab is supported by active NIH grants studying radiation-induced oral mucositis (R01DE033404), radiation-induced intestinal fibrosis (U01AI183940), and gastrointestinal acute radiation syndrome (U01AI186969).

 Current Appointments & Affiliations